 - Continuing communication is absolute as a client may remember something at a later date that can be very relevant.

-- So along with sports massage and the aid of the Bioneuro Sigma Q (∑Q®) we can do our best to help them be their best.
+- So along with Neuromuscular Injury Therapy Techniques, and the aid of the Bioneuro Sigma Q (∑Q®) we can do our best, to help them be their best.